Friend Me

 Friend Me is an unaired American television comedy series about the real-life deal-of-the-day website coupon service company Groupon.
 The series, created by writers Alan Kirschenbaum and Ajay Sahgal, was to have been produced by CBS Television Studios but subsequently never aired after Kirschenbaum's suicide.
 It was confirmed as canceled on July 29, 2013, and remains unaired as of 2023.
+The pilot was uploaded to YouTube in 2023.

 Plot

-The series follows two twenty-something guys who move to Los Angeles to start their new lives working at Groupon.
+The series follows two men in their 20s who move to Los Angeles to start their new lives working at Groupon.
 While one is determined to recreate himself in the new city, the other clings to their old group of friends in Bloomington, Indiana.